15

 Publish content weekly on a predictable schedule rather than in unpredictable bursts.
 Show search engines that you are a reliable, ongoing source of value in your industry.
 Patience and steady consistency beat short term fireworks every single time when measured across twelve months.

-What consistency looks like in practice means using the same publishing day each week so Google starts to expect your updates on that schedule.
-Maintaining the same content length range per post so readers know what to expect from each article.
 Applying the same internal linking pattern to every new piece you publish.
 Following the same promotion routine across your social media channels for each article.
 Running the same review cycle for updating older content on a monthly basis so nothing gets stale.